DLR-AMR/t8code_JOSS/paper.md

 PADME-AM projects.
 Development work was performed as part of the Helmholtz School for Data Science in Life, Earth and Energy (HDS-LEE) and received funding from the Helmholtz Association of German Research Centres.
-The development team of `t8code` thanks the Institute of Software Technology and the German Aerospace Center (DLR).
+The development team of `t8code` thanks the Institute for Software Technology and the German Aerospace Center (DLR).

 The authors state that there are no conflicts of interest.